 Proteins: meats and beans are primary sources of protein.
 This is essential for wound healing and muscle maintenance and development.
 Healthy animal protein include red meats, poultry, and fish.
 Plant base protein is also a great way to fill this category.
 Options include lentils, beans, peas, almonds, sunflower seeds, and walnuts.

 Fats & Oils: this is essential for energy and cell health, however, too much fat can increase the intake of calories which may lead to weight gain.
 It is important to avoid saturated fats and trans fat because they may lead to high cholesterol levels.
-Fats to keep in your diet are vegetable oils & fish oils, fats to limit are butter, cheese, and heavy cream, and fats to lose are trans fats which come in many processed.
+Fats to keep in your diet are vegetable oils and fish oils.
+Fats to limit are butter, cheese, and heavy cream.
+Fats to lose are trans fats which come highly processed.
 Olive oil is considered to be a healthy fat especially extra virgin olive oil.

 A healthy balanced diet should combine all the nutrients and food groups mentioned above.
 A great way to remember how much of each group to eat is the plate method from The USDA’s “ChooseMyPlate” initiative which recommends: